-In 2019, there were four non-sleep-related Missouri children whose cause and manner of death could not be determined.
+In 2020, there was one non-sleep-related Missouri children whose cause and manner of death could not be determined.

-There were a total of 21 deaths whose cause and manner could not be determined in 2019.
-Seventeen of these deaths were discussed in the sleep-related death section.
-Three were between one to four years old, and the remaining one was an infant under one year of age.
-The CDC calls this category "Ill Defined and Unknown Cause of Mortality," and, in the case of infants, defines it as "The sudden death of an infant less than one year of age that cannot be explained, as a thorough investigation was not conducted and cause of death could not be determined."
+There were a total of 25 deaths whose cause and manner could not be determined in 2020.
+Twentyfour of these deaths were discussed in the sleep-related death section.
+The one non-sleep-related child was between one to four years old.
+The CDC calls this category "III Defined and Unknown Cause of Mortality," and in the case of infants, defines it as "The sudden death of an infant less than one year of age that cannot be explained, as a thorough investigation was not conducted and cause of death could not be determined."